trenton3983/stack_overflow/Creating_Effective_StackOverflow_Questions.md

 10. **Be Respectful and Patient**: Remember that Stack Overflow is a community of volunteers.
 Always be polite, and don't bump your questions unnecessarily.

 After posting your question, actively engage with those who comment or answer.
 If someone provides a solution or asks for clarification, respond promptly and courteously.

-Once your question is resolved, don't forget to accept the best answer and upvote helpful responses.
-This rewards contributors and helps future readers identify the solution.
+Once your question is resolved, don't forget to **accept the best answer** and [**upvote helpful responses**][13].
+This rewards contributors and helps future readers identify the useful solutions.

+- To mark an answer as accepted, click on the check mark beside the top left corner of the answer to toggle it from greyed out to filled in.
+  - The ✔ is below the ▲/▼ arrow.
+  - [What should I do when someone answers my question?][12]

 ### References